 To date we have had 3 packages that have been firmly and appropriately implemented, designed to stimulate economic activity and provide a safety net for the communities and business.
 The Australia Institute has done some research (found in this report) about the characteristics of good stimulus projects, and suggested some examples.
 Not surprisingly, revegetation and urban projects have scored very well in their analysis, and we should be working to provide further support to these programs.

 Design principles are the basis around which any stimulus program should be based, and the authors propose projects that fall into the categories in the table below.

-The first three will be familiar to those can remember the Global Financial Crisis, where Go hard, Go Early and Go Household was the mantra of the Reserve Bank to get money into economy at a point where it have the most impact.
+The first three will be familiar to those can remember the Global Financial Crisis, where Go hard, Go Early and Go Household was the mantra of the Reserve Bank to get money into the economy at a point where it would have the most impact.
 By this, the Government meant to stimulate the economy on a massive scale and to take the economic and domestic political pain up front and in full.

 Other principles recommend the targeting of domestic production, maximising employment, targeting uplift of economic victims, projects with co-benefits to the community and environment, and targeting regional disadvantage.

 These principles were then applied across a range of potential stimulus packages, which varied from investing in public housing to building coal fired power stations.

 Of interest to those from the environmental sector were mass tree planting and urban beautification.
 The results are summarised in the table below, with measures of success at meeting a particular principle traffic lighted.

 Under the analysis presented by The Australia Institute, Mass Tree Planting and Urban beautification score very well.
 The benefits of these projects would also be multiplied if we take into account the circumstances faced by the environment throughout Australia.